 How can I be referred?

 To find out if you are eligible for this program and to get a referral, you should talk to the Department of Human Services (DHS) or your local Referring Agency.

 - Disability Employment Services

 - Transition to Work

 There are training organisations all around Australia that provide Skills for Education and Employment training.
 They are called 'providers'.
-Providers consist of community organisations, public training providers, such as technical colleges, private providers and universities.
+Providers are Registered Training Organisations and include technical colleges, private providers and universities.